 How to Get a Step Up Scholarship for Florida Homeschoolers

-Additionally, explore co-ops and community groups that share curriculum, organize field trips, and offer group discounts to local attractions.
+Also, explore co-ops and community groups that share curriculum, organize field trips, and offer group discounts to local attractions.

 Transitioning from Deschooling to Structured Learning

-After your child has had ample time to relax, you’ll begin introducing more formal study.
+After your child has had time to relax, you’ll begin introducing more formal study.
 Here’s how to make that transition:

-- Encourage Input: Let your child choose some topics of study.
+2. Encourage Input: Let your child choose some topics of study.
 If they love astronomy, begin with a space science unit.

-- Try Different Formats: From traditional textbooks to project-based learning, there’s no shortage of homeschool styles.
+3. Try Different Formats: From traditional textbooks to project-based learning, there’s no shortage of homeschool styles.
 Sample a few and see what clicks.

 For more tips on structuring your new homeschool routine, see our ultimate guide: